-Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.
+Genovese basil is the most common variety grown by commercial and home microgreen growers.

-Basil's popularity among foodies and chefs is because Genovese basil adds such intense fresh flavor to a wide variety of food.
-Genovese, also called sweet basil, is also packed with vitamins and vital nutrients.
+Basil’s popularity among foodies and chefs is because Genovese basil adds such intense fresh flavor to a wide variety of food.
+Genovese, which is often also called sweet basil, is packed with vitamins and vital nutrients.

 Basil is often labeled as a difficult microgreen to grow.